 Mining companies including BHP Billiton Ltd. (BHP), the world’s biggest, and Rio flagged this month they will ration capital spending after optimism for a global economic recovery was dented by China cutting its growth forecast in March.
 The cost of adding production in Australia, the biggest exporter of iron ore and coal, has risen as much as 100 percent, Tom Albanese, Rio Tinto’s chief executive officer, said this month.

-Anglo American Plc (AAL), Rio and Vale SA (VALE) were among companies last year given the right to negotiate for the building of future terminals.
+Anglo American Plc (AAL), Rio and Vale SA (VALE:US) were among companies last year given the right to negotiate for the building of future terminals.
 China-backed Macmines AustAsia Pty, a group comprising Peabody Energy Corp.
-(BTU), New Hope Corp. and Carabella Resources Ltd. (CLR), as well as Waratah Coal Pty were also in talks.
+(BTU:US), New Hope Corp. and Carabella Resources Ltd. (CLR), as well as Waratah Coal Pty were also in talks.
 Brazil’s Vale has also decided to withdraw from the process after Rio, the Australian newspaper reported today, citing Jeff Seeney, Queensland’s deputy premier.

 “The others are considering their position,” Wiseman said.
 Thermal coal prices have fallen 13 percent since the start of the year, according to data from researcher McCloskey Group Ltd.